Lyrics-Tags-Generator/lyrics-tags-generator-docs/README.md

 <img width="550" src="https://github.com/user-attachments/assets/b52492a9-7d63-45e1-b5ef-8f0270110b99" />

 If the format is provided in both the `artist` and `format` fields, then the format in the `format` field will override the format provided in the `artist` field.

+### Important Points
+- The bot version shuffles tags automatically.
+- If you have multiple features, only the first 3 features will be included in the tags.
+- You can only provide 3 verses.
+- You cannot include numbers or special characters in the `verse` field.
+- If the artist, title or even format is included in the `artist` field, then the character limit is 100.
+- The character limit for the `artist`, `features` and `channel` fields is 30.
+- Character limit for `title` is 45.

 ## Data